 While traditional imaging technologies are usually able to scan around 15% of your retina at a time, The OPTOS Optomap is able to scan in a stunningly large 200 degree arc, capturing about 80% of your retina in one panoramic scan.
 This allows for a wider and more accurate view of the retina than with less advanced scans.
 This scan will provide you and your eye doctor with an extremely detailed picture of your eye that will act as a valuable road map of your overall eye health.

 The high resolution images produced by the Optos Daytona Optomap OCT provide a personal benchmark for each person’s ocular health and helps detect sudden changes through the years, and since the images show up automatically on a computer monitor, you are able to see for yourself everything the doctor is telling you about your eye health, allowing you to take an active role in preserving your valuable sense of sight.

 The patient experience is also fast, easy and painless, with a noticeable focus on maximizing patient convenience and eliminating patient discomfort.
 Nothing touches your eye at any time and it is suitable for the whole family, from youngest to oldest.
 The exam consists of taking a brief look into the device one eye at a time.
 You will see a comfortable flash of light, which lets you know the image of your retina has been taken, and you’re done!

-The doctors at Mill Creek Vision recommend an Optomap OCT scan to every patient, “The quality of the Optomap scan and the amount of information we can get from this scan is of great value.
+The Cypress eye doctors recommend an Optomap OCT scan to every patient, “The quality of the Optomap scan and the amount of information we can get from this scan is of great value.
 Often, we find that a patient thinks his or her vision is very good, but when we administer the optomap scan, we find that, at the cellular level, there are important changes that signify possible issues that may otherwise have gone unnoticed.
 Early detection and effective prevention are the most important parts of beating any disease, and this is where the Optomap shines!”

 Schedule an Appointment